- Home

 Kansas law requires that homes be licensed or have a temporary permit when a provider has one or two children for more than 20 hours a week, or if they have more than two children.
 Licensing is not required when a family member provides care for a relative.

 The first step is to attend an orientation training at the Health Department.
 The purpose of the training is to review and discuss regulations and procedures.
-Register for a training here.
+Navigate to the right hand task bar and click the "REQUEST ORIENTATION & MAKE PAYMENT" button to start the process to becoming licensed.

 Does everyone who cares for children in their home need to be licensed?